 09 – The IRA ceasefire ends when a one-ton bomb explodes in London’s Canary Wharf district, killing two people.

-10 – A chess computer called ‘Deep Blue’ defeats the world chess champion Garry Kasparov for the first time.
-Although the IBM machine wins one game, Kasparov wins the overall match.
+10 – A chess computer called ‘Deep Blue’ defeats the world chess champion, Garry Kasparov, for the first time.
+Although the IBM machine wins one game – the first computer to win a chess game against a reigning world champion – Kasparov wins the overall match.

 09 – Comedian George Burns dies after a long and distinguished career.
 He is 100.

-13 – Thomas Watt Hamilton enters an elementary school assembly hall in Dunblane, Scotland at 9:30 AM, firing bullets all around him and killing 16 children and their teacher before turning the gun on himself.
+13 – Former scout leader Thomas Watt Hamilton enters a primary school assembly hall in Dunblane, Scotland, at 9:30 AM, firing bullets all around him and killing 16 children and their teacher before turning the gun on himself.
 The massacre persuades the British government to ban the sale and use of handguns.

 16 – Long past its glory years, London’s famed Marquee Club closes down without even a final concert.
 The last event is a dance club night.